-What advice would you give the soccer team in Thailand if you could tell them anything?
+What advice would you give the football team in Thailand, if were you able to tell them anything?

 Maintaining a strong community will make the situation bearable.
 They have to be courageous and protect each other from giving up hope.
 It's also important that their coach keeps everyone occupied and cheers them up when they're feeling down.
 Finally, they have to be economical with their supplies.
 For example, we only ever used our flashlights when we needed to explore a different part of the cave.

 How did your family cope while you were trapped?